orthecreedence/cl-async/README.md

 Implementation notes
 --------------------
 ### TODO
+ - Wrap sockets/fds in their own classes, since right now there are CFFI pointers flying around willy nilly.
+While this works fine if people follow the API, it can potentially be disastrous as well.
+Wrapping pointers in classes would also allow methods to be used, which would cut down a good number of segfaults, I'm guessing.
  - Signal handling.
 Libevent supports signal handling events, but they aren't really caught in lisp land.
 Will probably end up implementing something like [cl-signal-handler](https://github.com/orthecreedence/cl-signal-handler) with